The disturbing death of Helen Fiona Torbet in the Scottish Highlands

 In March 1994, Muriel MacKenzie, from Glasgow, was on holiday in the area and came across a plastic bag in the undergrowth.
 Intrigued and not realizing its importance, she persuaded someone else to retrieve and investigate the bag.
 Within it were several items, including the diary belonging to Fiona Torbet.
 Subsequently, she alerted a forestry worker, who immediately contacted the police when the bag's contents were thoroughly searched.

-The items had been concealed beneath willow trees near the Kyle to Inverinate road, and over the winter months, they had been covered by snow but were exposed in the spring.
+The items had been concealed beneath willow trees near the Kyle to Inverinate road.
+Over the winter months, they had been covered by snow but exposed in the spring.
 The location was within 200 yards of the guesthouse.
-It was a mystery why someone would have concealed the bag so close to the guest house, but it added to the detective's suspicions about Donald Jr.
+It was a mystery why someone would have concealed the bag so close to the guesthouse, but it added to the detective's suspicions about Donald Jr.

 The items included Helen’s handbag, diary, purse, bank cards, hillwalking bag, and a single slipper.
 Still missing, however, was her large canvas holdall, which was to prove significant later.